 Our data shows that the systems of an encouraging 85% of workplace pension providers are able to help the employer define who is a worker as defined by employer duty rules under auto-enrolment.

-Legal & General and NEST are also the only providers whose system cannot make an assessment of a scheme’s eligibility criteria against TPR rules.
+Legal & General are the only provider in this anaylsis whose system cannot make an assessment of a scheme’s eligibility criteria against TPR rules.
 Our data shows that the other providers are able to assess both automatic enrolment criteria and qualifying criteria as defined by TPR.

 Most workplace pension providers also all offer reminders to the employers for the key stage of this process.
 An important tool in helping ensure that all duties and reporting are carried out when required.

 When employers log in to the Aegon hub for example, they will be presented with an events calendar, showing key stages at the process and what needs to be done.